For Graduate SCA Applicants

 Special Considerations for Grad Students

-Graduate students, please make sure that you have read the details if you are interested in applying.
+Graduate students, please make sure that you have read the details if you are interested in applying to be an SCA.
 In addition, please be aware that:

-- SCA is an immersive commitment that does not allow for other commitments during the short-term immersive program—even personal obligations on weekends may present a conflict and should be discussed before committing to the position.
+- SCA is an immersive commitment that does not allow for other commitments during the short-term immersive program—even personal obligations on weekends may present a conflict and should be discussed with faculty and the program director Dayo Mitchell before committing to the position.

-- Although graduate students may have local housing during the summer, they are still required to live in the program residence with their students for the first two weeks of the program.
-(And although graduate students may live in San Francisco or Oakland or at a similar distance, they will nevertheless be expected to be very present during the third week of the program after campus housing ends.)
+- SoCo is a residential program.
+Although graduate students may have local housing during the summer, they are still required to live in the program residence with their students for the first two weeks of the program.
+Expect a single room in an undergraduate dorm, with the shower and a shared bathroom down the hallway.
+Although graduate students may live in San Francisco or Oakland or at a similar distance, they will nevertheless still be expected to be very present during the third week of the program after campus housing ends.

 - Although graduate students are almost always over 21, they are nevertheless required to commit to the substance-free community within Sophomore College.

 SoCo borrows many community-building techniques from the undergraduate experience at Stanford; while graduate SCAs may not be familiar with these, we will discuss them in SCA training before the start of the program.
 You may be interested in these articles for context on the undergraduate residential experience at Stanford: